Nextiva / Blog / Customer Experience

 Retain more customers

-Customer experience analytics reveal what drives customer loyalty and CSAT, from product quality to personalization.
+CX analytics reveal what drives customer loyalty and CSAT, from product quality to personalization.
 Tracking these factors can help reduce churn, improve customer lifetime value (CLV), and retain more customers.

-Types of CX Data
+Types and Sources of Customer Experience Data

-To make the most of analytics for customer experience, it’s important to understand where your data comes from.
-Businesses interact with customers across multiple touchpoints, and each one generates CX insights that help build stronger customer relationships.
+To make the most of analytics, it’s important to understand where your data comes from.
+Each touchpoint generates insights that help build stronger customer relationships.
+Here are the three main types.

 Here are some examples:

-• Net Promoter Score® (NPS): Gauges how many customers are likely to recommend your brand to others
+• Net Promoter Score® (NPS): Gauges how many customers are likely to recommend your brand to others.

 • Post-interaction surveys: Provide focused insights right after a service call, chat, or transaction

-• Customer Effort Score (CES): Captures how easy or hard it was for a customer to complete a task or resolve an issue
+• Customer effort score (CES): Captures how easy or hard it was for a customer to complete a task or resolve an issue.

 Examples include: